How Tapulous & Apple Handle Quality Assurance

 - Jessica Kahn, Director Of Engineering, Tapulous Inc.

-Tapulous make Tap Tap Revenge, the most-downloaded game on the iPhone App Store (according to Apple).
+Tapulous make Tap Tap Revenge, the most-downloaded game on the iPhone App Store as of 2009 (according to Apple, via TechCrunch).
 TTR itself has 10,000,000 unique installs (according to Tapulous), giving it 32% market penetration of all iPhones & iPod Touch devices (according to comScore).
 They have 15 employees.

 There are lots of other terrific hints and tips in the video this is from: "From Upstart to Startup to Grownup: Lessons Learned in the First Year of an iPhone Company" (iTunes link), which you can download for free from iTunes U as part of Stanford University's iPhone Applications Programming course (CS193P).
 The course videos are available to everyone - you don't need to be a Stanford student or even a registered Apple iPhone developer to download their course materials & videos.